celestiaorg/orchestrator-relayer/docs/orchestrator.md

 #### Register EVM Address

-When creating a validator, a random EVM address corresponding to its operator is set in the BlobStream state.
+When creating a validator, a random EVM address corresponding to its operator is set in the Blobstream state.
 This latter will be used by the orchestrator to sign attestations.
 And since validators will generally not have access to its corresponding private key, that address needs to be edited with one whose private key is known to the validator operator.

 To edit an EVM address for a certain validator, its corresponding account needs to send a `RegisterEVMAddress` transaction with the new address.